exoscale/pithos/_includes/concepts.md

 ## Layout

-Pithos splits object storage accross regions, each having one or more storage class.
+Pithos splits object storage across regions, each having one or more storage class.
 Metadata is stored globally, object data is isolated on a region.
 Bucket objects may only be stored in a single region.